TaylorResearchLab/Petagraph/petagraph/data_dict.md

 **Source**:  We used 9606.protein.links.full.v12.0 assertions obtained from STRING database and ...

-**Preproccessing**: We converted ENSEMBL protein IDs to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
-The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connects UNIPROTKB nodes with the relationship type: “interacts_with” and “inverse_interacts_with”, SAB: “STRING” and evidence_class denotes the combined score for the relationship.
+**Preproccessing**: We converted human ENSEMBL protein IDs to UNIPROTKB and filtered the dataset for the top 10% of the combined score.
+The refined dataset contains 459,701 relationships (919,402 including reverse ones) that connects UNIPROTKB nodes with the relationship types `interacts_with` and `inverse_interacts_with`.
+The SAB: `STRING` and `evidence_class` which denotes the combined score for the relationship, found on both these Concept-Concept relationships.

-mention human only data was ingested....

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/STRING.png" alt="drawing" width="800"/>